 Whether staying locally in Dallas or driving across the nation….if you are hitting the road this summer for vacation, the last thing you want is your sweet time to be interrupted by pain.
-We often hear complaints of people with neck pain while out of town, especially now that people are more likely to road trip than to hop on a plane.
+We often hear complaints of people with neck pain in Dallas from being out of town, especially now that people are more likely to road trip than to hop on a plane.

 Some complaints we frequently hear sound like this, “Our family was out of town this weekend, and I woke up with a tired, stiff neck.
 I thought it would go away on its own, but it’s still here, even after being home for a week.”
 Aches and pains shouldn’t interpret your precious relaxation time.

-Here are 6 ways to avoid neck pain when traveling this summer:
+Here are 5 ways to avoid neck pain in Dallas when traveling this summer:

 #1: Beware of Posture while Sitting